How to get a healthy lawn

 Never remove more than 1/3 of the grass length/height on any one occasion.

-If your lawn has a ‘silver sheen’ or ‘frayed’ look after mowing your blades need sharpening.
+If your lawn has a ‘silver sheen’ or ‘frayed’ look after mowing, it's likely your blades need sharpening.
+This can make a drastic difference to lawn appearance!

 Fertilising